alexshpilkin/studies/condit.md

 less arbitrary choice in naming the former: for example, `I/O?`, not `I/O-ERROR?`; `NAME?`, not `NAME-NOT-FOUND?`.

+## Example

+This final part demonstrates a DOS-style Abort/Retry/Ignore prompt, with even more modularity than in DOS: the simulated `SYSTEM` provides the prompt, but has no knowledge of the available recovery options; the simulated `SHELL` and I/O subsystem provide the options, and the simulated `APPLICATION` has no knowledge of either.
+A serious attempt at an interactive debugger would probably look a lot like `SYSTEM`, except it could use system-specific knowledge to implement a full REPL for the user to inspect the system.
+Alternatively, the list of restarts could be incorporated into the a return stack trace.

 ## Further work

 * The slot layout is too fragile, but I don't see how to improve things